 Mortality at hospital discharge, days of organ support, ICU and hospital length of stay will be obtained from the CMP database.
-The data collected include fields to determine whether a patient received CRRT, and the duration of CRRT whilst the patient was in an ICU (3).
+The data collected include fields to determine whether a patient received CRRT, and the duration of CRRT whilst the patient was in an ICU (4).
+Bleeding and thromboembolic episodes will be identified from data linkage with HES using appropriate ICD-10 codes.

-Longer term survival, date of death after hospital discharge, and any subsequent hospital readmissions will be determined from data linkage through NHS Digital.
+Longer term survival including date of death after hospital discharge, will be obtained through data linkage to ONS via NHS Digital.
+Subsequent hospital readmissions in England will be determined from data linkage to HES via NHS Digital, whilst admissions to Welsh hospitals will be obtained via linkage to the PEDW dataset through NWIS.